Academic Programs

 Students who complete the Bachelor of Science in Geology degree are required to demonstrate:

-1. The understanding of geologic terms, concepts, and theories,
+2. Understanding of geologic terms, concepts, and theories.

-2. The ability to collect geologic data through laboratory and field studies, and to formulate logical interpretations and conclusions from those data,
+3. Ability to collect geologic data through laboratory and field studies, and to formulate logical interpretations and conclusions from those data.

-3. The ability to compare, contrast and demonstrate appreciation of competing views within geology, involving both historical and current controversies,
+4. Ability to compare, contrast, and demonstrate appreciation of competing views within geology, involving both historical and current controversies.

-4. A solid understanding of geologic conditions specific to California and the unique global geological context of California, and
+5. Solid understanding of geologic conditions specific to California and the unique global geological context of California.

 4. Quantitative reasoning skills.